helenascholl/Meme-Discord-Bot/README.md

-# Your Bot
+# Meme-Discord-Bot

-A Discord bot.
+Create memes quickly in Discord.

 ## Invite the bot